DATA-TRAC/consumer-complaint-response/README.md

 [Back to Top](#company-response-to-consumer-complaints)

 **1. Are there words that get particular responses and is there a relationship?**

-* What are the payout words that got a company response of closed with monetary relief?
+* What are the payout words that got relief from the company?
-* Are there unique words associated with products?
-Is there a relationship between unique product words and responses?

 **2. Do all responses have a negative sentiment?**

-* Do narratives with a neutral or positive sentiment analysis relating to bank account products lead to a response of closed with monetary relief?
+* Do narratives with a neutral or positive sentiment analysis relating to bank account products lead to relief from the company?

-**3. Are there unique words associated with the most negative and most positive company responses?**
+**3. Are there unique words associated with no relief from the company?**

-**4. Which product is more likely to have monetary relief?**
+**4. Which product is more likely to have relief?**

 <!--
 ---